 Initial prototypes for the masks and gowns are using material originally intended for uniforms of the New York Yankees and Philadelphia Phillies, and bear each club’s pinstripes.
 Other teams’ materials will be incorporated as the effort expands.
 The products will be distributed across Pennsylvania, New Jersey, and New York, which has become the US epicenter for Covid-19 cases.

-“Fanatics and MLB have halted production of all MLB jerseys, and instead are using the same fabric we make the jerseys with to make masks and gowns!,” tweeted Michael Rubin, Fanatics founder and executive chairman, and a part-owned of the National Basketball Association’s Philadelphia 76ers.
+“Fanatics and MLB have halted production of all MLB jerseys, and instead are using the same fabric we make the jerseys with to make masks and gowns!,” tweeted Michael Rubin, Fanatics founder and executive chairman, and a part-owner of the National Basketball Association’s Philadelphia 76ers.
 “We have approximately 100 associates working (extra distanced and in a very clean and safe environment of course).”